bhardwajexploit/Swift_cart/README.md

 Firebase is used for:

 - User Registration
 - Login Authentication
 - Profile Updates
 - Session Handling

-The Firebase configuration file is excluded from the repository for security:
+The Firebase configuration file (`GoogleService-Info.plist`) is **not pushed to the repository** for security reasons.

-To run the project locally, place the file at:
+It is included in the Google Drive folder linked above.

+### 🛠 How to Configure Firebase (iOS) using `GoogleService-Info.plist`

+1. Download the file from the Drive folder:
+2. Place it inside the iOS Runner project:
+3. Open `ios/Runner.xcodeproj` in Xcode.
+4. Ensure the file is **added to the Runner target**:
+- Select Runner → Build Phases → Copy Bundle Resources
+- Confirm `GoogleService-Info.plist` is listed

+5. Add Firebase Core dependency in `pubspec.yaml` (already included, verify):
+ firebase_core:
+firebase_auth:

+6. Run the following commands: flutter clean flutter pub get cd ios pod install cd .. flutter run

+Status:

+- No build errors
+- Firebase auth functional
+- API works correctly
+- Cart logic validated
+- Navigation stable across tabs
+- Tested on real iOS device

 ---